guido57/EBAZ4205/docs/how-to-build.md

 1. Add/Modify IPs and Ports to the Vivado project and get the Bitstream from it
 1. Load the new Bitstream from Linux

-#### Before going on, go to the Xilinx website and download and install:
-* Vivado 2021.2 on Windows 10 or 11
-* VMWare VirtualBox 6.1 on Windows 10 or 11
-* Ubuntu 20.04.1 on VMWare VirtualBox 6.1
-* Petalinux 2021.2 on Ubuntu 20.04.1

 ## Basic Vivado Project